4.2(2,435)

 • Inclusions: Access to resort facilities, equipment hire, and optional self-guided exploration.

-• Duration: Full day (return ferry included).
+• Duration: 8 hours (return ferry included).

 • Best for: Visitors looking for a relaxed, flexible day with a few highlights.